The complete HSP Framework

 A different way of looking

-Within HSP, behavior is not seen as the problem itself, but as the end result of underlying system dynamics.
+Within HSP, behavior is not seen as the problem itself, but as the visible output of underlying system dynamics.

 A human being does not only react to what happens.
 A human being reacts to what the system predicts it means.